 I’m Dr Tom Crick, currently a Senior Lecturer in Computing Science and Director of Undergraduate Studies in the Department of Computing & Information Systems at Cardiff Metropolitan University, having previously spent a number of years in the Department of Computer Science at the University of Bath.
 I’m a 2014 HEA National Teaching Fellow.

 My research (see publications) is naturally interdisciplinary: optimisation, high performance computing, intelligent systems, data science, analytics and reproducibility.
 I’m the Nesta Data Science Fellow, with a specific interest in using data science and analytics to inform and shape public policy.
 I’m also a member of HiPEAC, the European Network of Excellence on High Performance and Embedded Architecture and Compilation and a 2014 Software Sustainability Institute Fellow.

 I’ve been part of the movement to transform computing education in the UK: I’m Chair in Wales (and Board Member) of Computing At School (CAS), an organisation with more than 15,000 members.
 In September 2013, I co-chaired the Welsh Government’s review of the ICT curriculum in Wales and was a member of the UK Digital Skills Taskforce.

 - Trustee of BCS, The Chartered Institute for IT.
 I am also Chair of BCS in Wales and Chair of the BCS Young Professionals Group.

 - Trustee and sit on the board of directors of the Campaign for Science & Engineering, the leading independent advocate for science and engineering in the UK.

-- Trustee and Member of Council of the British Science Association.
+- Trustee of the British Science Association.